Warm weather in both the foothills and the high country mean one thing – Mud Season!

 What this means is there is a short period of time for some easy and relaxing jaunts, a chance to sort out and repair gear and to get ready for the next seasons.

-On Saturday morning, a past partner and I took a rare hike together.
+On Saturday morning, someone and I took a rare hike together.
 She is in between classes and wanted something relaxing to do.

 After a leisurely breakfast at a favorite local place, we attempted to find a trail to hike.
 Two trail closures in a row lead us to the Sage Trail in north Boulder.
 A mellow, wide trail with nice views and majestic and old cottonwoods lining the way.